What Happens to Your Body When You Have a Hangover

 "Alcohol also depletes your body of B vitamins, particularly thiamine, or B1," says Quinn.
 "Chronic use of alcohol does this to a much more major degree."

-The Remedy Rx: "Hydrating with water and taking B vitamins prior to a hard night of alcohol use can help decrease symptoms of hangover," says Quinn.
+The Rx: "Hydrating with water and taking B vitamins prior to a hard night of alcohol use can help decrease symptoms of hangover," says Quinn.

 Your Brain Swells